Joe-W-Davies/FBPredictor/README.md

 * check if BundesLiga matches are somehow being scraped in EPL

 ### To-Do's: model training
+* Try and 3 class model for predicting draws too
 * remove hard coding on train/test split date
 * Plot inputs and make correlation map (separate script?)
-* plot output scores (separate script?)
-* put plotting code into functions
 * Try different models
 * debug why some rows are lost in training join

 ### To-Do's: betting strategy
-* add script to simulate Kelly Criterion and Expected Value Analysis (and both being >0) for past games
+* consider how to quantify an uncertainty on the game probs

 ### To-Do's: general
 * go through all FIXME's
 * think about whether to drop either home/away match to prevent double same info being fed twice (FYI done autoamticaly if joinining odds info in)
 * fix issue with having to scrape data and re-run workflow each time you want to predict
 * add docstrings
-* scrape live odds for upcoming matches if adding these features in
+* scrape live odds for upcoming matches if adding these features to models